Turkey Rice Soup (Instant Pot )

 - Balsamic Vinegar (affiliate link)

-I use a 6 Quart Instant Pot (affiliate link) for all my Pressure Cooker or Instant Pot Recipes!
-You can find more Instant Pot Recipes on my other site, Slow Cooker or Pressure Cooker.
+I use a 6 Quart Instant Pot (affiliate link) for all my Instant Pot Recipes

-How to Make Instant Pot Turkey Rice Soup with Cabbage:
+How to Make Turkey Rice Soup in the Instant Pot:

 - Heat oil in the Instant Pot on SAUTE, HIGH.

-- Add turkey and cook until it’s nicely browned, breaking turkey apart and scraping the bottom a few times with a plastic turner.
+- Add turkey and cook until nicely browned, breaking turkey apart and scraping the bottom a few times.

-- Add onion, celery, cabbage, garlic, Spike Seasoning (affiliate link), and Poultry Seasoning (affiliate link) and cook five minutes, stirring a few times.
-(Oops, didn’t take a photo of that cooking.)
+- Add onion, celery, cabbage, garlic, Spike Seasoning, and Poultry Seasoning and cook five minutes, stirring a few times.
+(Oops, didn’t take a photo of that.)

-- Add cooked turkey back into the pot.
+- Add cooked turkey back into Instant Pot.

 - Add chicken broth, plus 2 T Penzeys Turkey Soup Base.
 (Or use Homemade Turkey Stock if you have some!)